Tell-tale (sailing)

-A tell-tale, in a nautical or sailing context, is a piece of yarn or fabric attached to a sail, a stay, or any rigging on a sailboat.
+A tell-tale or telltale, in a nautical or sailing context, is a piece of yarn or fabric attached to a sail, a stay, or any rigging on a sailboat.
 Typically, a tell-tale is on a port and a starboard stay.

 Tell-tales attached to a sail are used as a guide for trimming (adjusting) a sail.
 On the mainsail tell-tales may be placed on the leech (aft edge) and when trimmed properly should be streaming backwards while on a beat (upwind).
 When placed on the luff (forward or mast edge of the mainsail) they are used to indicate that the sail is luffing or coming head to wind.
 The solution is to bear away from the wind or sheet in.

 On the jib there may be tell-tales on both sides of the luff of the sail.
 As a general guide, the windward tell-tale should stream aft (backwards) with an occasional lift, the leeward front tell-tale should stream aft when on a beat to windward.
 If one tell-tale begins to spiral, it is indicating the sail has detached air flow on that side.
 To correct this the sail needs to move towards the opposite side.
 "Tiller to tattling tail" is a good phrase to remember which direction to push the tiller when the tail is spiraling.
 Alternatively, the sail itself can be sheeted in or out towards the tell-tale which is not streaming.
 For example, a luffing windward telltale would indicate an under-trimmed sail, requiring the crew to sheet in that sail.
 A luffing leeward telltale would indicate an over-trimmed sail, requiring the crew to ease the sheets for that sail.

 They are used both sides of the jib.